The following are details of your rights regarding prescriptions.

 If you request the same data again, you will receive them only if there is a justifiable reason in order that your interests or rights are fulfilled.
 Kela can make a charge for reprovided information.

-If you believe, based on the prescription log data, that your prescription details have been handled without a valid reason, you can ask for an investigation from the pharmacy or social and healthcare unit in question.
+If you consider on the basis of the prescription log data that your prescription data has been processed without a valid reason, you can request the pharmacy or healthcare and social welfare service provider in question for clarification regarding the matter.

 If the party handling the prescription details is a foreign pharmacy, you can send an investigation request to Kela.